Dismissal Letters

 Dismissal Types in SA Wages Pro

-SA Wages Pro supports 10 dismissal reason types with correctly formatted letters for each.
-The Termination Wizard guides you through the legal process step by step, including notice periods and final pay calculations.
+The Termination Wizard supports 10 termination types (resignation, dismissal for misconduct, performance, or operational reasons, retrenchment, end of contract, mutual agreement, retirement, death, and absconding) and guides you through the legal process step by step, including notice periods and final pay calculations.

 The Correct Process